 For years I couldn’t explain why I wasn’t writing a cooking blog, but the question followed me.
-Food is perhaps my favorite subject, and coupling it with the kind of faux-studio photography I so often do and a combination of personal and technical writing sure seemed like the perfect recipe for my skill set.
+Food is perhaps my favorite subject, and coupling it with the kind of faux-studio photography I practice and a combination of personal and technical writing sure seemed like the perfect recipe for my skill set.
 I used to mumble something about getting around to it eventually, but now it’s becoming pretty clear that I’ve veered in a different direction.
-With its three conflicting yet complementary categories—Office, Kitchen and Lounge—this blog asserts that what I’ve wanted all along was to contextualize food and cooking within a more abstract discourse on simplicity and purity and deliberateness and pragmatism in general.
-Plus, despite my love of a good meal and my respect for food writers like David Lebovitz, Mark Bittman and Luisa Weiss, I’m clearly more comfortable remaining on the fringes of the food movement (possibly for the same reasons that I most enjoy cooking and baking alone—that is, for people but not actually with them).
+In fact, this blog asserts that what I’ve wanted all along was to contextualize food and cooking within a more abstract discourse on simplicity, purity, deliberateness, and pragmatism in general.

 In other words, don’t expect recipes, even when my subject is food.
 Except, of course, when I’m compelled to make an exception.

-So here’s what you do: take a few sticks of butter, place them in a non-leeching saucepan with a light-colored interior and turn the heat to medium-high.
+Here’s what you do: take a few sticks of butter, place them in a non-reactive saucepan with a light-colored interior and turn the heat to medium-high.
 Soon, you will hear a sizzling noise that indicates the water is being cooked off.
 You’ll also notice that some of the milk solids are rising to the top and others are clinging to the pot.
 Keep listening.
-When the sizzling subsides, ten or fifteen minutes later, turn the heat to low and observe the color of the bits clinging to the bottom (hence my advice to use a vessel that enables you to see this clearly, like one lined with white enamel or made of stainless steel).
-When the solids turn amber or no darker than chestnut brown, strain the hot butterfat into a clean pot or glass beaker.
-Choose one with a spout, because after the ghee cools a bit and the dispersed milk solids settle, you’ll be straining and pouring again into your eventual container or containers.
+When the sizzling subsides, ten or fifteen minutes later, turn the heat to low and observe the color of the bits clinging to the bottom (hence my advice to use a pot that enables you to see this clearly, like one lined with white enamel or made of stainless steel).
+When the solids turn amber—and preferably before they become chestnut brown—strain the hot butterfat into a clean pot or glass beaker.
+Choose one with a spout, because after the ghee cools a bit and the dispersed milk solids settle, you’ll be straining and pouring again for final storage.
 When you do, make sure to leave the last little bit of sediment in the jug.
-I refrigerate my ghee, because I like how non-dripping it is when it’s hard, but it’s stable enough that you don’t have to (even in summer; even in India a couple of thousand years ago).
+I used to refrigerate my ghee, because I liked how clean-handling it was when hard, but I have since learned that condensation on ghee is one of the few things that will lead to spoilage.
+Luckily, it’s stable enough that you don’t have to refrigerate it (even in summer; even in India a couple of thousand years ago).

 Now, here’s a shockingly delicious thing you can do with those caramelized solids clinging to your pot, along with the contents of your strainer and the spoonful of cloudy ghee in your cooling jug: you can go right ahead and eat this, especially while it’s still hot.
-Try stirring it into a bowl of grain for a delicious simple dish of meaningful utility, or sprinkle a little salt on all these fried cheesy bits and eat them with a spoon or on top of toast.
-You can also use it in the next morning’s scrambled eggs or bestow it upon your dog.
+Try stirring it into a bowl of rice or millet for a delicious simple dish of meaningful utility, or sprinkle a little salt on all these fried cheesy bits and eat them with a spoon or on top of toast.
+You can also use this in the next morning’s scrambled eggs or add it to pancake batter.
 If, however, the solids go past caramelized to outright burned, your ghee is still salvageable—you’ll just have to toss the blackened bits and work a bit harder to clean the pot.

-The intensity of flavor can be overpowering, and I rarely try using ghee in my baked goods because I find they wind up tasting of little but ghee.
-No, in my kitchen this is a vehicle for savory foods, ones that are European in origin but for whatever reason better suited to butter than olive oil.
-And of course it is the optimal cooking and finishing fat for Indian fare.
-In my experience, ghee is also the secret to perfect stovetop popcorn, pan-fried grilled cheese sandwiches and sautéed fish.
-In my family of two I probably melt down 500 grams of butter once every three to four weeks for our extensive, exultant applications.
+The intensity of flavor can be overpowering, and I rarely try using ghee in my baked goods because I find they wind up tasting too intensely of ghee.
+In my kitchen this is a vehicle for savory foods, ones that are European in origin and better suited to butter than olive oil.
+And of course ghee is the optimal cooking and finishing fat for Indian fare.
+In my experience, ghee is also the secret to perfect stovetop popcorn, exceptional pan-fried grilled cheese sandwiches, and delicious sautéed fish.
+In my family of two I probably melt down 500 grams of butter once every two or three weeks for our extensive, exultant applications.

-It feels good to get all this off my chest.
-I’ve grown accustomed to saying it all over and over again, but it’ll be nice to just send the link from now on.
+I’ve grown accustomed to saying all this over and over again, but I think it will be nice to just send the link from now on.